 The circus theme was a popular one for Cybis porcelain; it was represented continuously in both human and animal studies ever since the first two in that genre were introduced in 1975.
 Only four of the circus sculptures were limited editions.

-Barnaby, an open edition introduced in 1975, was originally named Barnaby the Bicentennial Circus Bear and was available in brown for $125.
-In 1976 the white version was added for that one year only, although the brown one continued to be available until the edition was retired at $145 in 1977.
-Because both versions have 200th on the trumpet, the name was eventually altered to simply Bear ‘Barnaby’ by 1979.
+Barnaby, an open edition introduced in 1975, was originally named ‘Barnaby’ the Bear and was available in brown for $125.
+In 1976 a white version titled Bicentennial Circus Bear ‘Barnaby’ was added for that one year only, although the brown one continued to be available until the edition was retired at $145 in 1977.
+The sculpture name was eventually altered to simply Bear ‘Barnaby’ by 1979.

 Monkey ‘Bosun’ was made for those same three years (1975–1977); his price rose from $150 to $175.
 He has no Bicentennial counterpart, and is 6” high.

 Elephant ‘Alexander, He’s the Greatest’ was the first of three circus elephants and debuted in 1975 at $310.
 By 1993 his Cybis price was $975.
 He is 7” high and about 12” wide.
+His designer is unknown, but the elaborate details on his trappings were the work of George Ivers.
 The standard retail colorway for Alexander is blue trappings and a red ball, as shown; an alternate colorway (red trappings and blue ball) is shown in Color Confusion.
-Because the ball was merely glued in place, it’s not unusual to see this piece now offered for sale without it.
+Because the ball was merely glued in place, it’s fairly common to see this piece now offered for sale without it.

 The Child Clown Head ‘Funny Face’ was sculpted by Marylin Chorlton and William Pae, and is 10.5” high on its wood base.
 Introduced in 1976 at $225 and rising to $475 by 1993, this became the studio’s longest-running child bust.
 His several variations, including the holiday version, can be seen in the Child Portrait Busts post.

 Poppy the Performing Pony was also introduced in 1976.
-She is a limited edition of 1000 priced at $325 and is 6” high.
+Designed by Susan Eaton, she is a limited edition of 1000 priced at $325 and is 6” high.
 The edition was completed in 1979.

-Only one circus piece was introduced in 1977: Dandy the Dancing Dog who is 8.25” high and was initially priced at $145.
-He was the first of what would ultimately be four circus dogs by Cybis and was retired prior to 1982.
+Only one circus piece was introduced in 1977: Dandy the Dancing Dog who is 8.25” high and priced at $145.
+He was sculpted by Charles Oldham.
+Dandy was the first of what would ultimately be four circus dogs by Cybis and was retired in Spring 1980.

 Also introduced in 1979 was the 7” high open edition Rumples the Pensive Clown at $425.
-He was retired in 1982 with a final price of $525.
-The sculptor, William Pae, modelled Rumples after his young son and their dog.
-This piece is very unusual in that the underside (bottom) of the object he sits on is painted the same green as the top and sides.
-I have never seen that on any other Cybis piece; the underside is normally plain white bisque except perhaps for the signature, mold marks, etc.
+He was retired in 1981.
+The sculptor, William Pae, modelled Rumples after his young son Todd in his Hallowe’en costume; the puppy is their dog, ‘Rocky’ (named after the Stallone character.)
+This piece is unusual in that the underside (bottom) of the seat is painted the same green as the top and sides; normally the underside of a Cybis piece is white.

-Another William Pae clown and the limited edition circus piece for 1981 was Juggler ‘Frollo’ who is 10.5” high.
-The original declared edition of 1000 was later reduced to 750 and probably even further.
+The limited edition Circus piece for 1981 was Juggler ‘Frollo’ who is 10.5” high.
+He was sculpted by William Pae during the 1970s, and Frollo’s hat is modelled after the men’s hat called an ‘applejack’ or ‘apple’ hat which was popular at that time.
+Frollo’s original declared edition of 1000 was later reduced to 750 and probably even further.
 In 1982 he was priced at $775.
 The edition was closed sometime before 1988.

 The second circus dog was Big Top, named originally Big Top, the Circus Dog and later Circus Dog ‘Big Top’.
 An open edition in 1982 at $195 and retired prior to 1988, he is just under 5” high; final price is unknown.